loopingz/webda.io/packages/webda/README.md

 class MyService extends Executor {

    init(config) {
         // Let's add our routes here, for Modda the URL should be dynamic config['/myservice']={method:["GET", "DELETE"], _method: this.handleRequest, executor: this};
    }

    delete(ctx) {
-     // If we dont output anything, then the default result will be a 204 }
+     // If we don't output anything, then the default result will be a 204 }

    get(ctx) {
-    // Should output : I am a getter and i've sent an welcome email to you ctx.write(this._params.sentence);
+    // Should output : I am a getter and I've sent a welcome email to you ctx.write(this._params.sentence);
        let otherService = this.getService("Mailer");
        otherService.send();
    }

    handleRequest(ctx) {
      if (ctx._route._http.method === "GET") {
          this.get(ctx);
      } else {
         this.delete(ctx);
      }